 Patinoire de L’Hôtel de Ville

-Reopened in 2006, this rink is part of a renovated art deco sports complex.
-Skaters can sign up for hockey and dance lessons on the ice.
+Reopened in 2006, this 800m2 rink is part of a renovated art deco sports complex.
+Skaters will enjoy a spin on the ice at this friendly and festive rink.
+If you want to perfect your skill or try something different, sign up for hockey and dance lessons.
+For more info, click here.Read more